Jokowi will report 4 people related to the accusation of false diploma - ExBulletin

 Jokowi will report 4 people related to the accusation of false diploma

-Despite this, Yakup stressed that this information is still temporary and will develop in the next step.

-It was also reluctant to mention whether the four people to report were public figures or ordinary citizens.
+“We also believe that we think there are allegations of criminal acts there, but it is only temporary, maybe there will be other developments,” he said.

+But so far, the legal team has not provided information on whom the four people are.
+Jacob said they were waiting for Jokowi management to make decisions on this legal channel.

-“Perhaps later, we will transmit to the next occasion, but our preparations can be directed almost finished, just waiting for orders for Mr. Jokowi,” he said.
+“Perhaps later, we will transmit (who are the four people) at the next occasion, but our preparations can be considered almost finished, just waiting for orders from Mr. Jokowi,” he said.

-On this occasion, Yakup admitted that there was no Jokowi order for reports.
+He also prepared the file for reporting that the four people had reached 95%.
+They even gathered witnesses for this case.

+“In terms of preparation, of course, if we are the lawyer for our preparation for the preparation of the law.
+We see what the normative analysis looks like, the proof is like what, we collect all the witnesses, we collect the data of the acts when, by whom, and where.

 |